deqyra/tccppwiki/src/resources/dev-envs/visual-studio-code-mingw.md

 bridge the gap between the VS Code editor and the Clangd executable that we just installed, we need to add the Clangd extension to VS Code.
 It will act as a middle man between both, enabling code completion.

-Go to the extension marketplace in VS Code, search for `Clangd`, and install what should be the first result:
+Go to the extension marketplace in VS Code, search for `Clangd`, and install what should be the first result:<br/>
 ![Clangd in the VS Code marketplace](/assets/vs-code-setup/vscode-clangd.png)

 That's all you have to do.
 Now if you go back to your C++ file and type nonsense in it, red squiggles should not take